-According to an annual Youth Risk Behavior Surveillance System survey conducted by the U.S. Centers for Disease Control and Prevention, one in six teens in 2015 reported drinking alcohol before age 13, and about the same proportion of high school kids binge drink.
-People ages 12 to 20 drink 11 percent of all alcohol consumed in the United States.
+According to an annual Youth Risk Behavior Surveillance System survey conducted in 2019 by the U.S. Centers for Disease Control and Prevention, 29.2% of respondents reported currently drinking alcohol.
+Fifteen percent of respondents reported drinking before age 13, and almost 14% are currently binge drinking.
+People ages 12 to 20 drink 11% of all alcohol consumed in the United States.

 “Parents need to accept the fact that their teen may have experimented with drinking or has been exposed to it through their peers,” said Nikki Boyd, coordinator of health and wellness for Norton Children’s Prevention & Wellness.
 “As a parent, you should talk openly in an upfront and honest way, like all conversations you have with your children.”